Topzle Topzle

 ~4 years

 Characteristics → The panic of 1785, which lasted until 1788, ended the business boom that followed the American Revolution.
-The causes of the crisis lay in the overexpansion and debts incurred after the victory at Yorktown, a postwar deflation, competition in the manufacturing sector from Britain, and lack of adequate credit and a sound currency.
-The downturn was exacerbated by the absence of any significant interstate trade.
-Other factors were the British refusal to conclude a commercial treaty, and actual and pending defaults among debtor groups.
-The panic among business and propertied groups led to the demand for a stronger federal government.
+The causes of the crisis lay in the overexpansion and debts incurred after American independence, a postwar deflation, American manufacturers facing competition from their British counterparts, and lack of adequate credit and a sound currency.

-Just as a land speculation bubble was bursting, deflation from the Bank of England (which was facing insolvency because of the cost of Great Britain's involvement in the French Revolutionary Wars) crossed to North America and disrupted commercial and real estate markets in the United States and the Caribbean, and caused a major financial panic.
-Prosperity continued in the Southern United States, but economic activity was stagnant in the Northern United States for three years.
-The young United States engaged in the Quasi-War with France.
+Just as a land speculation bubble was bursting, deflation from the Bank of England (which was facing insolvency due to the cost of British involvement in the French Revolutionary Wars) crossed to North America and disrupted commercial and real estate markets in the United States and the Caribbean, and caused a major financial panic.
+Prosperity cont

 1802–1804 recession